iPhone 16 Pro rumoured to include a periscope zoom lens

 The statement also backs up a recent leak from Ross Young, who predicts the iPhone 16 Pro and 16 Pro Max will arrive with slightly larger display sizes.
 It now looks more likely that these larger screens will necessitate larger phone chassis.

 As a reminder, periscope zoom lenses are fancy light-bending camera sensors.
-They’re responsible for the impressive optical zoom capabilities of recent high-end flagships like the Samsung Galaxy S23 Ultra and the Google Pixel 7 Pro.
+They’re responsible for the impressive optical zoom capabilities of recent high-end flagships like Samsung’s Galaxy S23 Ultra and Google’s Pixel 7 Pro.

 Apple’s entire iPhone 15 lineup is expected to launch this fall, with the iPhone 16 lineup slated to arrive in fall 2024.
 The heavily rumoured solid-state buttons that were once rumoured to arrive this fall are now also expected to debut in the 2024 Pro iPhone models.

-Source: Ming-Chi Kuo Via MacRumors
+Source: Ming-Chi Kuo Via: MacRumors